appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 ##### Mirroring Appcircle Images

-To use your local registry, you must download Appcircle's podman images to your local repository.
-Follow the below steps to push Appcircle's podman images to your registry.
+To use your local registry, you must download Appcircle's container images to your local repository.
+Follow the below steps to push Appcircle's container images to your registry.

 - Transfer `cred.json` file to a server which has access to Appcircle's image registry.
 - Login to Appcircle's registry.